 There is a shared knowledge that we are mothers but the experience is different for each of us because we are at different stages of parenting.
 One of us has two teenagers and an elder daughter who just got engaged to be married.
 Another has three children under 5 years old.
 Some of us work part time, some not at all outside the home (inside the home the workload is more than ample!).
 There are those with only sons, those with only daughters and a few with a mixture.

 Even the mix of cultures is varied.
 Some have partners from the same culture while others are bi-cultural families living within a third culture.
 For this group, these things bring us together rather than segregate us.

 A weekend away to reconnect to Self – outside the role of partner/wife and mother is a trip to another time.
 I heard the words 'before kids' frequently. “that was in another life” was met with nods of recognition.
 We know that our Self has been in there somewhere - under the roles we play in our day-to-day lives.
-We have, at times, almost lost hope of ever seeing our Self again.
+Perhaps some of us have, at times, almost lost hope of ever seeing our Self again.

 We get glimpses of the life we know we must return to at the end of the weekend.
 Most of us are ready to 'go home' as we call it.
 We are ready to once again resume our lives as we know them.

 Yet we do so a little differently.
 A little changed for the chance to have stepped outside the box a moment and see what it all looks like from the outside.

 The re-entry is not always easy.
 It requires letting go … again.
 We had to let go to come here, we have to let go to return.
 None of it happens without a change, however imperceptible to the naked eye.
 Things are different for having let go, for the perspective created by a different view.
 A glimpse of ourselves, as we were, as we are … when no longer wrapped exclusively in the role of Mother and partner.